Invest in Infrastructure That Builds Strong and Vibrant Communities for All

 The Census Bureau is the foundation for federal data essential to good planning and an effective democracy.
 This year is critical for decennial census preparation.
 It is vital that preparatory work and planning for Census 2020 be fully funded and that a complete and comprehensive count of all people is achieved.
 Other vital census data resources, particularly the American Community Survey and the Economic Census, are also at risk and should be fully supported.
 There is no replacement for these data resources that drive good local planning and decision making in both public and private sectors.

 Support and Improve Federal Data Programs While Expanding Local Use of Critical Data

 It is vital that federal data agencies and resources are maintained, coordinated, and strengthened with a focus on supporting local communities.
 Federal initiatives can help bridge the digital divide and spur economic development by promoting better access to broadband technology.

 Promote the Research, Development, and Deployment of and Planning for Smart Technologies

 Communities, regions, and states are seeing the rapid emergence of new transportation technologies and businesses, advanced use of data analytics, and "smart" infrastructure.
 Federal policy should help foster innovation in the design, planning, and implementation of "smart" tools and technologies and fund these new infrastructure demands for states, regions, and communities.

 Communities across the country are focusing on minimizing and avoiding damage from natural disasters.
-Resilience and hazard mitigation have become essential elements of local planning.
-Federal programs should support community resilience and adaptation to changing economic and social structures and physical surroundings through improved hazard planning; essential data; interagency coordination; and promotion of safer design, codes, and infrastructure.
-Efforts to provide federal guidance on improving state, regional, and community resilience efforts, including key partnership and intergovernmental cooperation, should be maintained and improved.
+Resiliency and hazard mitigation have become essential elements of local planning.
+Federal programs should support community resilience and adaptation through improved hazard planning; essential data; interagency coordination; and promotion of safer design, codes, and infrastructure.
+Efforts to provide federal funding and guidance on improving resiliency efforts, including key partnerships and intergovernmental cooperation, should be maintained and improved.